Tiny and True: Creating Flash Essays with Mindfulness

 Learning Goals

-· You will have the foundation of a Mindful Writing practice to keep you connected to your creativity.
+• You may finish this course with a foundation of a Mindful Writing practice to keep you connected to your creativity.

 Writing Goals

-· You will write in response to a prompt in every class and write every day during your Mindful Writing practice generating a lot of ideas and draft material for essays.
+• Establish a daily Mindful Writing practice and generate a lot of ideas and draft material for essays.

-· You will develop a list of publications to read for inspiration and, when ready, to submit your work to.
+• Develop a list of publications to read for inspiration and, when ready, to submit your work.

 Zoom Schedule